 Proceed down the hallway and turn left after the chapel.
 Enter the sanctuary through the double doors.
 An usher will greet you at the doors and give you an order of service describing the service for that Sunday.
 You may seat yourself in the sanctuary or ask the usher to assist you in finding a seat.

-Most older children join the adults in the sanctuary for the worship service.
+Most teens and older children join the adults in the sanctuary for the worship service.
 Nursery care is available for infants and younger children, as well as Children’s Village for elementary and middle school aged kids.
 Your children, of any age, may also remain in the sanctuary with you if you wish.